neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 export default Post
 ```

-4. Make sure you add the url of the page you are taking comments for and an id.
+4. Make sure you add the the unique url and id to the comments component.
 5. Wait for the awesome comments from your followers.

 ## Is that all I need?
+Comments up and running.

 Yes!
 Incredible, that's all that you need to use disqus.
-Make sure to add comments yourself to be sure you are sending the right url and id.
+Make sure to add comments yourself to check if you are sending the right url and id.
 Stay longer if you want the rest of the story...

 ## Extra: Juice of the story

-While doing some research on how to add this I encounter a couple of options that I could try on:

-First,I tried adding the snippet of code that it's in the disqus wizzard.

-I turned into a component with the famous `dangerouslySetInnerHTML` and It looked like this
+While doing some research on how to add this, I encounter a couple of options that I could try on: First, I tried adding the snippet of code that it's in the disqus wizzard.I turned into a component with the famous `dangerouslySetInnerHTML` and It looked like this

 ```javascript
 import React from 'react'